Mandatory evaluation criteria for industrial relations management (Attachment 2 Instruction 3.7)

 When the Fair Jobs Code applies, demonstration that:

-2. a subcontractor proposed for a subcontract valued at $10 million or more (exclusive of GST) under a contract valued at $20 million or more (exclusive of GST) holds a Fair Jobs Code Pre-Assessment Certificate;
+2. a subcontractor proposed for a subcontract valued at $1 million or more (exclusive of GST) holds a Fair Jobs Code Pre-Assessment Certificate;

 unless sections 4.3 or 4.4 of the Fair Jobs Code apply.